whatsmate/whatsmate.github.io/README.md

-# Viewing this stie locally
+# Viewing this site locally

 Prerequisite: Jekyll has been installed.